BACK

 Who manages the Harbour?

-The Commissioners appoint a chief executive who is responsible for the day to day management of the Organisation.
+The Board appoint a chief executive who is responsible for the day to day management of the Organisation.
 They also appoint a harbour master responsible for marine safety in within their Harbour Area.

-How do the Commissioners consult with their stakeholders?
+How does Falmouth Harbour consult with its stakeholders?

-A Consultative Committee is also appointed from Harbour users.
-Independent of the Commissioners, they consult on matters relating to the Harbour and provide feedback and suggestions to the Board.
+A Harbour Users Group is also appointed from Harbour users.
+Independent of the Board, they consult on matters relating to the Harbour and provide feedback and suggestions to the Board.

-Like other harbour authorities, FHC are empowered to raise money from harbour dues paid by vessels using the harbour.
+Like other harbour authorities, Falmouth Harbour is empowered to raise money from harbour dues paid by vessels using the harbour.
 They can also charge for use of facilities such as moorings.
 No funding is received from either central or local government and tax is paid on any profits made.

 What happens to the profits?